trailblazer/roar-rails/README.markdown

 end
 ```

-If content type is set to `application/xml` the `consume!` call will roughly do the following.
+For instance, if content type is set to `application/xml` the `consume!` call will roughly do the following.

 ```ruby
 singer.